Discovery Theater's Health & Safety Protocols

 Additional Safety Measures

-Smithsonian aggregates CDC COVID-19 Community Level data for relevant counties, in addition to other factors, to determine Smithsonian Regional Levels.
-If the Smithsonian Regional Level for DC/MD/VA goes into the HIGH Level, in-person performances may not be possible without enforcing stricter mitigations (in addition to masks being mandatory).
-In this case, Discovery Theater will contact all ticket holders to discuss alternative options, such as livestreaming the performance via Zoom or moving to another date.
+If the Smithsonian Regional Level for DC/MD/VA goes into the HIGH Level, in-person performances may not be possible without enforcing stricter mitigations.
+In this case, Discovery Theater will contact all ticket holders to discuss alternative options, such as livestreaming the performance via Zoom, or moving to another date.